 Climb a tall canopy to look over the rainforest canopy, which is a great place to observe the rainforest from a unique angle and also to spot toucans, parrots, and even monkeys.

-From the Posada Amazonas Lodge, you also have a choice of add-on activities, such as jungle mountain biking, canopy climbing, kayaking, and paddleboarding.
 The lodge also has a small wellness center where you can enjoy a massage surrounded by rainforest.

 The Bahuaja-Sonene National Park

 The Bahuaja-Sonene National Park is part of the same block of rainforest as the neighbouring Tambopata National Reserve.
 In fact, the Tambopata National Reserve and Bahuaja-Sonene was once one protected area named the Tambopata-Candamo Reserved Zone.
 The areas were then given distinct names and enlarged to form two protected areas in their own right.

 The park protects over one million hectares of habitat, including lowland Amazon Rainforest and savannah grassland.
 The parks protects the Tambopata River and is bordered by the Heath River giving the park its name.
 The Ese-Eja word for Tambopata is Bahuaja and their word for Heath is Sonene.